BY-LAWS OF THE

 Election of Officers

-Officers for the following school year shall be selected by a consensus vote of the underclass membership at the final membership meeting of the school year prior to their term of office.
-The offices shall be President, Vice-president, Secretary, Treasurer, and Historian.
-Officers shall be installed at the election meeting.
+Officers for the following school year shall be selected by a consensus vote of the underclass membership prior to induction.
+The offices shall be President, vice-Ppresident, Secretary, Treasurer, and Historian.
+Officers shall be installed at the Induction Ceremony.

 Dues and Fees

 Dues of $10.00 per year shall be assessed to each member.
 Dues must be paid to the treasurer by a date specified by the Executive Council.
-A $10.00 initiation fee will be collected prior to initiation.
-We will collect the ten dollars sometime in March.
+A $20.00 initiation fee will be collected prior to initiation.
+We will collect the ten dollars with the candidate’s RSVP letter of acceptance due Thursday, October 24th, 2013 by 12:00PM (noon).

-* These by-laws are subject to override by virtue of the National Organization governing all chapters nation-wide.
+* These by-laws are subject to the National NHS Constitution governing all chapters nation-wide.